DmitryRyumin/AAAI-2024-Papers/README.md

 ---

+> [!TIP]
-[*The PDF version of the AAAI 2024 Conference Programme*](https://aaai.org/wp-content/uploads/2024/02/AAAI-24_Main_2024-02-01.pdf), includes a comprehensive table listing all accepted full papers in the main track.
+> [*The PDF version of the AAAI 2024 Conference Programme*](https://aaai.org/wp-content/uploads/2024/02/AAAI-24_Main_2024-02-01.pdf), includes a comprehensive table listing all accepted full papers in the main track.

 ---